Internet Advertisingdrive recovery

 When the young finally are too large, they emerge from the pouch and often ride on their mother’s back, like young koalas or possums, or are dragged along underneath her, still attached to her nipples.
 After about six months, the young are weaned, leaving the mother to live alone in the bush by late December until the following march when courtship and mating begins again.

-To read more Tasmanian devils posts
+To read more articles concerning Tasmanian devils.

 Friday